mbs-octoml/mbs-tvm/src/relay/collage/design.md

   sub-graph for further compilation) or iii) moved into the standard Relay optimization passes run before `CollageFuseOps`.
-- **Repeated FuseOps**: Some passes (eg `ManifestAlloc`) introduce new calls to primitive function which must be fused and lowered, even though the main work of fusion and lowering has already occured.
-We'll need to either retain `FuseOps`, or support `CollageFuseOps` in 'lite' mode to handle those.
+- **Repeated FuseOps**: Some passes (eg `ManifestAlloc`) introduce new calls to primitive function which must be fused and lowered, even though the main work of fusion and lowering has already occurred.
+We'll need to either retain `FuseOps`, or ensure `CollageFuseOps` retains the efficiency and handling of `FuseOps` when there's no toolchain ambiguity.
-- **Explainability**: It's easy to show the user the final placement and estimated times for each kernel, but harder to show why that placement won out over all others during search.
+- **Explainability**: It's easy to show the user the final partitioning and estimated times for each kernel, but harder to show why that partitioning won out over all others during search.
+- **Does not subsume `partition_for_<toolchain>`**: We don't have any plan to deprecate the existing patterns of each BYOC integration supplying a `partiion_for_<toolchain>` function.
+If the user has a specific toolchain in mind then making the partition explicit enjoys both faster compilation and can incorporate global optimization passes which Collage cannot currently account for (eg enforcing a particular layout).

 ## Sub-projects